Finial: On roofs

-Decorative roof finials are a common feature of Malaysian religious and residential architecture.
+Decorative roof-finials are a common feature of Malaysian religious and residential architecture.
 In Malacca, Malaysia, there are 38 mosques with traditional roof finials, with layered and crown-shaped designs, which are known as Makhota Atap Masjid.
-On mosques built after the 20th century, these finials have been replaced by "bulbous domes."
+On mosques built after the 20th century, these finials have been replaced by "bulbous domes".
 Other terms for roof finials include: Tunjuk Langit and Buah Buton (East Coast) as well as Buah Gutung (Kelantan and Terengganu).
 The Makhota Atap Masjid finials are made of mixed concrete, and the Buah Buton are made of wood.

 In Japanese architecture, chigi are finials that were used atop Shinto shrines in Ise and Izumo and the imperial palace.

 In Java and Bali, a rooftop finial is known as mustaka or kemuncak.

-In Thailand, there are finials on domestic and religious buildings.
+In Thailand finials feature on domestic and religious buildings.
 Hti is a kind of finial found on Burmese Buddhist temples and pagodas.
 On Buddhist stupas, the layered umbrella (Skt. chhatra; Pali: chhatta) tiers have cosmological significance as representing the realms of heavens or the trunk of a cosmic tree.
 Even the stupa itself (comparatively smaller) can be a finial to a Stupa or other Buddhist religious structure.

-The kalash is a finial on Hindu temples.
-On Karnata Dravida temples, the kalash is placed on top of a dome with an inverted lotus flower shape in between.
-There may also be lotus petals at the top, before the kalash narrows to a single point, or bindu.
+The kalasha is a finial on Hindu temples.
+In the Dravidian style of temple architecture, the kalasha is placed on top of a dome with an inverted lotus flower shape in between.
+There may also be lotus petals at the top, before the kalasha narrows to a single point, or bindu.

 There are two guldastas, or finials, per facade at Humayun's Tomb.

 Finials are decorative elements in a variety of American domestic architectural styles, including French colonial, Georgian, Victorian, and Romanesque Revival.

 Roof finials can be made from a variety of materials including clay, metal, or wood.

+A folklore tradition in the eastern United States portrays finials as discouraging witches on broomsticks from landing locally.

 Flagpoles

 A "ball-style" finial is often mounted to the top of a stationary flagpole.
-The United States Army, Navy, Marine Corps and Coast Guard employ a variety of different finials depending on the flag in question, the Marines and Coast Guard deferring to the Navy's protocols.
+The United States Army, Navy, Marine Corps, and Coast Guard employ a variety of different finials depending on the flag in question, the Marines and Coast Guard deferring to the Navy's protocols.